dorpaneus/amazon-like-interview-prep/14-days/day-09-memory-tuning.md

-# Day 9 — Memory Tuning: Hugepages, Swappiness, OOM, NUMA (Wed May 6)
+# 🧠 Day 9 — Memory Tuning: Hugepages, Swappiness, OOM, NUMA

+> [!NOTE]
-Day 8 was diagnosis.
+> **The Goal:** Day 8 was diagnosis.
 Days 9 and 10 are the tuning lever days.
 Today: memory.
 What the kernel actually does with RAM, the knobs that change behavior, and when each knob matters.
+>

-This maps to RHCA performance objectives: alternate page sizes, overcommit, swap behavior, NUMA-aware placement, SYSV shared memory.
+> This maps to RHCA performance objectives: alternate page sizes, overcommit, swap behavior, NUMA-aware placement, SYSV shared memory.
+>

-Interview questions this targets: *"the app's RSS keeps growing — what tools and what tuning?"* and *"we're getting OOM kills — walk me through what's happening at the kernel level."*
+> Interview questions this targets: *"The app's RSS keeps growing — what tools and what tuning?"* and *"We're getting OOM kills — walk me through what's happening at the kernel level."*

 ---

-## Morning Block (3h) — How the kernel thinks about memory
+## 🧠 Morning Block (3h) — How the kernel thinks about memory

 ### 9A.
 The memory mental model (30 min)

 What the kernel actually manages:
 - **Physical memory** — RAM in DIMMs, divided into **pages** (4 KB default on x86_64).
 - **Virtual memory** — each process sees a private virtual address space.
 The MMU translates virtual → physical via the page table.
 - **Anonymous pages** — process heap, stack, malloc'd memory.
 Not backed by a file.
 - **File-backed pages** — page cache (file contents), executable code, mmap'd files.
 - **Reclaimable** vs **unreclaimable** — caches can be dropped or written to swap; kernel slab and some other things can't.

-Memory pressure resolution order:
+**Memory pressure resolution order**:
 1. Reclaim clean page cache (free instantly).
 2. Write dirty pages to disk, then reclaim (slower).
 3. Swap anonymous pages out (slow).
 4. OOM killer.

+> [!TIP]
-**Interview-friendly framing**: "Free memory isn't the metric. `MemAvailable` is.
+> **Interview-friendly framing:** "Free memory isn't the metric. `MemAvailable` is.
 Linux uses free RAM for cache as it should.
-Pressure is when MemAvailable drops and the kernel starts reclaiming, then swapping."
+Pressure is when `MemAvailable` drops and the kernel starts reclaiming, then swapping."

 Key `/proc/meminfo` fields beyond Day 8:
 - `Active` / `Inactive` — pages on the active/inactive LRU lists
 - `AnonPages` — anonymous memory in use
 - `Mapped` — pages mmap'd (executables, shared libs, mmap files)